pi-top/pt-web-vnc/README.rst

 pt-web-vnc
 ==========

-Serve displays and particular applications via VNC & http using `x11vnc` & `novnc`.
+Serve a display or the window of a particular application via VNC & http using :code:`x11vnc` & :code:`novnc`.

+The script can share an existing display or create a new one, depending on the provided display id.
+New displays are created using :code:`Xvfb` and it's dimensions and color depth can be specified via command line arguments.

+It's also possible to share particular windows from a display by using the 'window-title' argument.
+This will look for a window with the provided name in a given display and will only share that particular section of the display.
+If this argument is not provided, the whole display is shared.

-A python module `pt_web_vnc` is also included which provides synchronous and asynchronous wrappers around the `pt-web-vnc` script.
+A python module :code:`pt_web_vnc` is also included which provides synchronous and asynchronous wrappers around the :code:`pt-web-vnc` script.

 Usage
 =====